kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Creating a project, resolving external dependencies

-You can create a new Katalon Studio project, import the required external dependencies, and write your Test Cases for "Visual Testing".
+You can create a new Katalon Studio project, import the required external dependencies, and write your Test Cases for "Visual Inspection".
 Let me describe the procedure how to create your "Visual Inspection Reborn" project.

 1. Install "Gradle" build tool into your PC.
 Please follow this [guide](https://gradle.org/install/) to install Gradle on your machine.